lfloris/openshift-dev-training/Labs/Lab12-OpenShift-Image-Registry/app-deploy-registry-image-ex-2.md

 $ oc new-project lab12-image-reg-deploy
 ```

-Using the application source code in [jpetstore](jpetstore/), create a front end and a backend application.
+Using the application source code in [jpetstore](jpetstore/), create a frontend and a backend application.

 ## Creating Images
 The frontend Dockerfile is in the root [jpetstore](jpetstore/) directory, and the backend Dockerfile is in the [jpetstore/db](jpetstore/db/) directory.
 Create new container images based on this code and push these images to the OpenShift image registry.